deanhiller/webpieces/README.md

 * httpparser(then httpclient) - if Content-Length > X, simulate http chunking so large files can be streamed through the system...and if < X just return entire response with body where X is configurable
 * Need to go back and write more api level tests to beef up the test suite
 * httpproxy - test out the caching of httpSocket in httpproxy further to make sure we understand the corner cases
+* response headers to add - X-Frame-Options (add in consumer webapp so can be changed), Keep-Alive with timeout?, Content-Encoding gzip, Transfer-Encoding chunked, Cache-Control, Expires -1 (http/google.com), Content-Range(range requests)
 * need to verify host/port is being put in hello ssl packet of http client to verify it works like browsers for SNI servername(not usually needed but we may need it for testing later)
 * httprouter - tie method param count to path param count unless @Loose is used (we should do this earlier before more and more violations happen...it's easier to loosen constraints later than tighten them up) OR have the routes be of the format <controller>.method(param1, param2) so we can count method count
 * CRUD - create re-usable CRUD routes in a scoped re-usable routerModule vs. global POST route as well?